samdark/yii2-cookbook/book/scaling.md

-# Making Your Yii2 App Scalable
+# Configuring a Yii2 Application for an Autoscaling Stack

 Applications which can suddenly gain large amounts of traffic should handle it by temporarily adding additional servers.
 This is called auto scaling.